STaylorT/MyCD/README.md

 [g++ -o mycd mycd.cpp] and [./mycd] , respectively. mycd takes from stdin.

 This program takes input from user and keeps track of an arbitrary path directory.
-It gives user the ability to move up and down directory path via commands expained below.
+It gives user the ability to move up and down directory path via commands explained below.
 The program will print the current directory along with a "# " prompt after each command.

 The initial path in the program is "/", the root directory.